Konstantin Kuhle: Early beginnings

-Member of the German Parliament, 2017–present
+Member of the German Parliament, 2017–2025

 Kuhle became a member of the Bundestag in the 2017 German federal election.

 In parliament, Kuhle was a member of the Committee on Internal Affairs and the Committee on European Affairs from 2018 to 2021.
 He also served as his parliamentary group's spokesman for domestic policy.
-Since 2022, he has been a member of the Parliamentary Oversight Panel (PKGr), which provides parliamentary oversight of Germany's intelligence services BND, BfV and MAD.
+From 2022 to 2025, he was a member of the Parliamentary Oversight Panel (PKGr), which provides parliamentary oversight of Germany's intelligence services BND, BfV and MAD.
 That same year, he joined the Commission for the Reform of the Electoral Law and the Modernization of Parliamentary Work, co-chaired by Johannes Fechner and Nina Warken.

-In addition to his committee assignments, Kuhle has been a member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2018.
-In the Assembly, he serves on the Committee on Culture, Science, Education and Media; the Sub-Committee on Integration; the Sub-Committee on Education, Youth and Sport; and the Sub-Committee on Refugee and Migrant Children and Young People.
+In addition to his committee assignments, Kuhle was a member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE) from 2018 to 2025.
+In the Assembly, he served on the Committee on Culture, Science, Education and Media; the Sub-Committee on Integration; the Sub-Committee on Education, Youth and Sport; and the Sub-Committee on Refugee and Migrant Children and Young People.

-Kuhle is also part of a cross-party group in support of Schützenverein culture.
+Kuhle was also part of a cross-party group in support of Schützenverein culture.

-Since 2021, Kuhle has been serving as one of six deputy chairpersons of the FDP parliamentary group under the leadership of its chairman Christian Dürr.
+From 2021 to 2025, Kuhle served as one of six deputy chairpersons of the FDP parliamentary group under the leadership of its chairman Christian Dürr.